MichaelCurrin/instant-website/docs/index.md

-# Instant website docs
+# Instant Website documentation

+Perhaps more suitably "Instant Webpage".

 ## Where the idea came from

 I was frustrated at the time it takes to create a new website on a whim.
 I had a flow using a base HTML page or a Jekyll site which a config, but I wanted it to be faster.
+And without using Wordpress or Six.

 Then I realized that a single website can look however I wish it within seconds by using _JavaScript_ to make it dynamic.
+A form makes it easy to change and a URL with parameters makes it easy to persist and share.

-So I found a way to build a webpage in the browser, using a template page I created and some URL query parameters to configure it.
+So I found a way to build a webpage in the browser, using a template page I created (without React) and some URL query parameters to configure it.
 For ease of use over editing the URL directly, I added a form input which generates the page and the URL.
 An easy do this is with React.

 The appearance of the site is kept simple - some text and some images, with a fixed layout.